Hawaii wildfires death toll rises to 67 as Maui emergency alert failures revealed

-Maui fires live update: Hawaii wildfires death toll rises to 67 as emergency alert failures revealed
+Hawaii fires live : Maui wildfires death toll rises to 67 as emergency alert failures revealed

 Maui mayor says historic town of Lahaina has been totally wiped out by wildfires: ‘It’s all gone’